 - Placing the written notice in a conspicuous area on the property, such as on the inside of the main door.

-Tenant Eviction Defenses in Texas
+Tenant Defenses for Eviction in Texas

-- The rental property’s address.
+- The rental unit’s address.

 - The reason for the eviction.

-- Whether you’re requesting a jury trial.
+- Whether the landlord is requesting a jury trial.

 Next, the court will serve the tenant with a copy of the summons and complaint.
 Once this is done, the tenant will have the option to respond to the petition.
 The response doesn’t have to have a written answer.